• Courses

 By the way, if you want to learn more about data layer and purchase tracking, take a look at this course.

 Even though there are many data points (related to the purchase) in the data layer, it is completely fine to send at least the revenue and the currency.
-Since we want to use those two data points and send their values to Twitter Pixel, we have to create two separate Data Layer Variables.
+Since we want to use those two data points and send their values to Twitter Pixel, we must create two separate Data Layer Variables.

-Then do the same thing for ecommerce.purchase.value.
+Then do the same thing for ecommerce.value.

 I inserted the Twitter Pixel ID constant variable (created in the 1st chapter of this blog post).
 Also, I have selected the Purchase event.
 But we are not done yet.
 We could also send order value and currency together with the Purchase event.